nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 #### Viewing budget

-If a budget has been set by the user, the user's set monthly budget as well as his/her balance (budget - total expenditure that month) will be displayed when the `list` command is executed.
+If a budget has been set by the user (refer to section on [Set/Edit Budget](#setedit-budget), the user's set monthly budget as well as his/her balance (budget - total expenditure that month) will be displayed when the `list` command is executed.

 **Example Usage:**